jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-functions-guide.md

 ### Entitlements

-All AdaptableFunctions are subject to Entitlements.
+All AdapTableFunctions are subject to Entitlements.

-This means that end-users will only be able to access a AdaptableFunction according to their permissions.
+This means that end-users will only be able to access a AdapTableFunction according to their permissions.

-Each AdaptableFunction can be given an Entitlement of *Full*, *ReadOnly* or *Hidden*.
+Each AdapTableFunction can be given an Entitlement of *Full*, *ReadOnly* or *Hidden*.

 See Entitlements State in the Developer Documentation for more information.

 ### Predefined Config / State

-Design-time Users are able to pre-populate AdapTable with Predefined Config - this is the *Adaptable State* that will be available when the application first loads.
+Design-time Users are able to pre-populate AdapTable with Predefined Config - this is the *AdapTable State* that will be available when the application first loads.

-There are a huge number of sections in Predefined Config, the majority of which are AdaptableFunction-related.
+There are a huge number of sections in Predefined Config, the majority of which are AdapTableFunction-related.

-Nearly every AdaptableFunctions has its own section / property in PredefinedConfig, and it will always have the same name.
+Nearly every AdapTableFunctions has its own section / property in PredefinedConfig, and it will always have the same name.

-For example, you can ship AdapTable with pre-created Custom Sorts for use in the Custom Sort AdaptableFunction through the 'CustomSort' section of Predefined Config.
+For example, you can ship AdapTable with pre-created Custom Sorts for use in the Custom Sort AdapTableFunction through the 'CustomSort' section of Predefined Config.

 ## FAQ